John Keegan (1816-49)

 Old Coach?: ‘And seasons came and went / and still / Old Caoch was not forgotten / Although I thought him dead and gone / And in the cold clay rotten.’
 (Quoted in Fred Johnston, review of Selected Works, 1999; Books Ireland, Dec.
 1999, p.365.)

 Tales of the Rockites” [No. 1] - describing the victim of a Rockite outrage: ‘[...]
 John D’Arcy was a respectable farmer, who resided on a good farm, at Knock-a-roe, in the parish of Aghaboe, near the post town of Borris-in-Ossory, Queen’s County.
 His brother, at the establishment of the Rockite System in that district, was Roman Catholic Curate of Aghaboe.
 He was a pious, mild and worthy disciple of Him beneath whose sacred banners he had enlisted as a minister of the Gospel.
 Averse to every species of wickedness and crime, he never ceased to admonish his ferocious flock of the evil consequences to which they exposed themselves in their wild attempts to frustrate the laws which had been established for the peace and safety of the community.
 He painted to them in lively colours, the miseries they would cause in their families, and the everlasting woes they would bring on their own immortal souls by their blind adherance to their accursed system of intimidation and outrage.
 All this and much more he pointed out to them, but, alas, he might as well be preaching to the walls of his chapel; he might as well attempt to ‘ride on the whirlwind,’ or ‘direct the storm,’ the infatuated dupes turned away from his instructions, and the good priest, instead of being able to reclaim the misguided wretches from the broad road of perdition, drew upon his own ‘reverend head’ the deep-rooted hatred and contempt of the lawless ruffians.’
-(For full-text version, see attached.)
+(For full-text copy, see attached.)

 Marriage lines ....